taofu-labs/bittensor-liquid-alpha/README.md

 *   **Resilience to Bittensor Upgrades**:
     *   How can the contract be made more resilient against future upgrades or changes to the Bittensor network, particularly to the precompiled contract addresses or their interfaces?
     *   What are the pros and cons of using a proxy contract pattern (e.g., UUPS or Transparent Upgradeable Proxy) for `AlphaYieldPool.sol` to allow for future logic upgrades without requiring users to migrate their tokens?
-*   **Subnet Deregistration**: How should the contract handle scenarios where the `netuid` it is staked to becomes deregistered?
-Is there a mechanism to detect this and allow for graceful migration of stake or funds?

 ---